Post Production - High End Commercial Retouching & Compositing

 Want a step by step breakdown of this image?
 Check out this lesson that I filmed with Fstoppers.

-“Orthodontic Splash” Dental Product Photography Retouching.
-From concept to execution, this highly conceptual dental image took hours of strategic planning and plenty of experimentation to create.
+This highly conceptual dental typodont product image took many hours of strategic planning and plenty of experimentation to create.
 The results are a true reflection of creativity and craftsmanship.
+Photographing typodonts present a number of challenges including both on set in a photography studio and in post-production.

 The "Digicaster" is a custom Squier Stratocaster mod created by commercial photographer and digital artist Brian Rodgers Jr. This video is a quick overview of the compositing and retouching process used to create the final hero shot.
 No guitar guitars were harmed in the making of this image.